markchalloner/git-semver/README.md

 easier.

-Git semvar requires a [CHANGELOG.md] file to be maintained.
+Git semvar requires a [CHANGELOG] file to be maintained.
 This will be need be filled for the version before the version is created.

 ### Semantic versioning